poojarao8/nersc-quantum-day/PerlmutterInstructions.md

 ```

 <br>
-To run with the `nvidia-mgpu` (for increasing the number of qubits) backend on 1 node and 4 gpus:
+To run with the `nvidia\-mgpu` (for increasing the number of qubits) backend on 1 node and 4 gpus:

 ```
 srun -N 1 -n 4 shifter python <filename> --target nvidia-mgpu